 On the low side, two of the schools surveyed by the AJC said they had academic or calendar years in which their entire football teams suffered just one concussion each: The SEC’s University of Arkansas Razorbacks in 2011-12 and the University of West Florida’s nascent Division II football program in 2014-15.

-But, as the reporters explain, those numbers can be mislead.
+But, as the reporters explain, those numbers can be misleading.
 First of all, not everyone agrees on what actually counts on a concussion.

 Another factor: A number of public schools denied access to the data at all, claiming the information was either exempt from disclosure for privacy reasons or stating that its football program wasn’t part of the university at all, but rather a separate non-profit.